huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 ### ReadinessProbe

 Readiness probes are configured similarly to liveness probes.
 The only difference is that you use the readinessProbe field instead of the livenessProbe field.

 Create a yaml file `readiness.yaml` with `readinessProbe` setting and apply it.
 ```
-cat > readiness.yaml <<EOF
+kubectl apply -f - <<EOF
 apiVersion: v1
 kind: Pod
 metadata: